chenxiaolong/avbroot/README.extra.md

 avbroot cpio info -i <input cpio archive>
 ```

+This subcommand shows details about every entry in the archive.

-All of the `cpio` subcommands show details about all the entries in the archive.
-This specific subcommand just does it without performing any other operation.
+(All of the `cpio` subcommands show this information.
+This specific subcommand just does so without performing any other operation.)

 ## `avbroot fec`